helins/maestro.clj/README.md

 - Pinning external dependencies, avoiding any duplication
 - Promoting documentation of repository structure and overview

-Not yet released, please use Git coordinates in your `bb.edn` file or fork this repository.
+Not yet released, fork this repository or see build instructions below.

 ## Concept